 If someone visits a non-responsive site and can’t perform a simple task; then the probability that they’ll leave the site is going to be higher than that if they visited a mobile-friendly site.
 Google will pick up on this, as their algorithm identifies the bounce rate on your website therefore ranking the mobile-friendly sites higher.

-Google prefers responsive design over having a seperate mobile site as it makes the website more user-friendly and functional for the user.
+Google prefers responsive design over having a separate mobile site as it makes the website more user-friendly and functional for the user.
 Our website is responsive on all devices and we can build your site with the same functionality.

 Usability of your website